 - The basis on which employee’s wages are paid (weekly, bi-monthly) plus regular hourly pay rate.

 - Total daily or weekly “straight time” earnings for each workweek and total overtime earnings for each workweek.

 - All additions to or deductions taken from employee’s wages.

 - Total wages paid each pay period, the date of payment, and the pay period covered by each payment.

-You may also be required to coordinate insurance benefits, worker’s comp coverage and claims, workplace training, immigration documents, vacation and sick requests, and many other human resources tasks.
+You may also be required to coordinate insurance benefits, worker’s comp coverage and claims, workplace training, immigration documents, vacation, and sick requests, and many other human resources tasks.
 That’s a lot of juggling balls in the air.

 Despite all your careful work and screening, employees do leave.
 And when they walk out the door, they take a lot of money—and skills—with them.

 Each time a company replaces a salaried worker, the average cost is six to nine months’ of their salary.
 If it’s a management position, it may take up to 150 percent of the salary to replace the person.
-For lower paying jobs, the cost of replacement is 16 percent of their annual salary.
+For lower-paying jobs, the cost of replacement is 16 percent of their annual salary.

 Then you must factor in costs that are harder to quantify.
 If you have high turnover, how does that affect the performance and productivity of other workers?
-If a current worker is always the one training new hires who then leave, what affect does that have on his/her view of the company?
+If a current worker is always the one training new hires who then leave, what effect does that have on his/her view of the company?

-If you’re not conducting detailed exit interviews, you’re losing an enormous amount of data.
+You’re not conducting detailed exit interviews, you’re losing an enormous amount of data.
 The information you gain during these formal interviews could be used to drastically reduce turnover and strengthen retention.